Policy 3122Excused & Unexcused Absences

 - Absences due to student safety concerns, including absences related to threats, assaults, or bullying;

-The school principal or designee has the authority to determine if an absence meets the above criteria for an excused absence.
-Districts may define additional categories or criteria for excused absences.
+The District may define additional categories or criteria for excused absences.
+A school principal or designee has the authority to determine if an absence meets this policy according to the above criteria for an excused absence.

 - Except as provided in subsection (2) of this section, in the event that a child in elementary school is required to attend school under RCW 28A.225.010 or 28A.225.015(1) and has five or more excused absences in a single month during the current school year, or ten or more excused absences in the current school year, the school district shall schedule a conference or conferences with the parent and child at a time reasonably convenient for all persons included for the purpose of identifying the barriers to the child’s regular attendance, and the supports and resources that may be made available to the family so that the child is able to regularly attend school.
 To satisfy the requirements of this section, the conference must include at least one school district employee such as a nurse, counselor, social worker, teacher, or community human services provider, except in those instances regarding the attendance of a child who has an individualized education program or a plan developed under section 504 of the rehabilitation act of 1973, in which case the reconvening of the team that created the program or plan is required.